-France is probably my favorite country in the world (after the USA, of course!) and I’ve traveled it extensively.
-In fact, I think I’ve seen more of France than the US overall (probably because the latter is just so expansive).
-France is super easy to get around and they have some of the fastest trains in the world which can zip you from city to city, making it perfect for young tourists who want to save money.
+To be honest, I think I’ve seen more of France than the US!
+The US is vast and difficult to travel around, while France is much easier to discover by train.
+France has some of the fastest trains in the world which can zip you from city to city, making it perfect for tourists who want to save money.

-Narrowing down the country to just a few must-visit cities in France is tough.
+Narrowing down the country to just a few of the best cities to visit in France is tough.
 France is one of the most diverse and culturally rich countries in Europe.
 Each region is quite unique from the next.
+There are hundreds of must-visit cities in France, frankly!

-Without further ado, here are my top eight cities you must visit in France.
+Without further ado, here are the most beautiful cities to visit in France.
 Add them to your list of French summer travel ideas.

 To me, Nice is the Miami of France!
 Full of colorful buildings, this seaside city is a delight to visit, especially in the summer.
 It’s also a great base to explore the greater Provence region.
 In Nice, be sure to climb the Colline du Château and admire the stunning views of the Mediterranean Sea.